BYLAWS of the Columbia College Student Council

 The Vice President for Policy shall maintain direct working relationships and communication with counterparts in other councils and governing boards in order to coordinate university-wide or multi-school policy efforts.

-The Vice President for Funding shall be responsible for the efficient allocation of student activities fees, as well as oversight of the appropriate use of these funds.
-Additionally, the Vice President for Funding shall be responsible for guiding Class Council Officers in the preparation of a budget for the entire year.
-The Vice President for Funding shall serve as the chair of the Co-sponsorship Committee and shall be responsible for coordinating the funding of the following:
+The Vice President for Finance shall be responsible for the efficient allocation of student activities fees, as well as oversight of the appropriate use of these funds.
+Additionally, the Vice President for Finance shall be responsible for guiding Class Council Officers in the preparation of a budget for the entire year.
+The Vice President for Finance shall chair the Finance Committee which deliberates on all CCSC Co-sponsorships as outlined in Article III, Section 4 of these bylaws, and shall serve as the chair of the Co-sponsorship Committee and shall be responsible for coordinating the funding of the following:

 A. Governing Board Allocations and Appeals

-B. Class Council, Senior Week, and Awards Committee Appropriations
+B. Class Councils, Senior Week, and Awards Committee Appropriations

 The Vice President for Campus Life, among his or her other duties, shall bear responsibility for perpetuating and enhancing the following traditional College events organized through the CCSC and its standing Campus Life Committee: